dcoder201/EmailAutomation/README.md

 3.create and object for EmailMessage module inorder to place values for each keys in dict format
 --------------------------------------------------------------------------------------------------

-4. establishing an ssl connection for secure transmission of message
+4.establishing an ssl connection for secure transmission of message
 -----------------------------------------------------------------------

-5. If everything goes straight as expected, It will print success message
+5.If everything goes straight as expected, It will print success message
 --------------------------------------------------------------------------